awsdocs/amazon-eks-user-guide/doc_source/metrics-server.md

    kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
    ```

+**Note**
+Perform the following steps if your worker nodes don't have access to internet and only download images from ECR\.

 1. Modify the manifest\.

    1. View the manifest file or files that you downloaded and note the name of the image\.
 Download the image locally with the following command\.